Hunter Biden to plead not guilty to gun charges

 The 53-year-old "will waive reading of the indictment, which is merely a few pages and could easily be read at a video conference", Mr Lowell wrote in the two-page court filing on Tuesday.

+"Mr Biden also will enter a plea of not guilty, and there is no reason why he cannot utter those two words by video conference," he said.

-Mr Lowell added that seeking a video hearing was not a case of the president's son "seeking any special treatment".
+The attorney added that seeking a video hearing was not a case of the president's son "seeking any special treatment".

 Instead, he said, it would "minimize an unnecessary burden on government resources and the disruption to the courthouse and downtown areas" from the Secret Service detail accompanying Mr Biden.